2019 Bordeaux wine, the complete guide to all the best wines of the vintage… Getting started

 Between late May and late June over 700 bottles of Bordeaux were shipped to me in Los Angeles.
 Frankly, it was an amazing sight to see.
 There were days when seemingly endless parades boxes of wine arrived and almost overwhelmed me.

-I need to give a shout out to my assistant for all the tastings.
-Without the help of the best sommelier I know, Sandra Taylor, AKA “The Beverly Hills Sommelier,” I could not have conducted, let alone finished the tastings.
-It was an incredible experience for us both.
-Thank you Sandy!
+I need to give a big thank you to both my assistants for all the tastings.
+Without the help of the best sommelier I know, Sandra Taylor, AKA “The Beverly Hills Sommelier.”
+Thank you Sandi!
+Anna Zhikhareva also deserves a big shout-out for her invaluable assisstance as well in helping with the tastings.
+I could not have conducted, let alone finished the tastings without the help of both these assistants.
+It was an incredible experience for all of us.

 I also want to thank all the chateaux for sending me samples to taste, as well as the numerous consultants, negociants and trade groups that helped procure and ship me over 125 cases of wine!
 It was a site to see as all the boxes began arriving!